tkroo/thermostat/README.md

 ## TODO
-learn more python.
+- re-write front-end
+- add mqtt for reporting and control
-decide about rate of readings and updates
+- decide about rate of readings and updates
-add mqtt for reporting and control
-rotary encoder for setting temp?
-re-write front-end
+- learn to write better python